Salt-fingering in seasonally ice-covered lakes: Laboratory Setup

-A HOBO conductivity logger (Hoskin Scientific), positioned against the far wall of the tank, continuously measured salinity in the water.
-Further, we recorded reference salinity values of the water before and after each experiment with a handheld salinity meter (Cole-Palmer Cond 3110).
-We converted between raw conductivity and salinity using a constructed calibration curve following \citet{pawlowicz_calculating_2008}.
+A HOBO conductivity logger (Hoskin Scientific), positioned against the far wall of the tank, continuously measured the water conductivity.
+Further, we recorded reference conductivity values before and after each experiment with a handheld conductivity meter (Cole-Palmer Cond 3110).
+We converted between raw conductivity and specific conductance (C25, see table~\ref{tab:CaseParameters}), and subsequently salinity, following \citet{pawlowicz_calculating_2008}.
 A case-specific linear correction was also included to the Hobo record to correct for temperature-driven salinity drift prior to ice formation.
-The Hobo probe measured the salinity increase due to the brine rejected from the ice.
+The Hobo probe measured the salinity increase due to the salt excluded from the ice.

-In total, we ran 13 laboratory cases with initial salinity values of $\SO = $ 0 - 4 g/kg.
-Complementary experiments were performed with a freezer setpoint temperatures of $-10 ^\circ$C and $-15 ^\circ$C. Table \ref{tab:CaseParameters} includes the individual case parameters.
+In total, we ran 13 laboratory cases with initial salinity values of $\SO = $ 0 - 4 g kg$^{-1}$.
+Complementary experiments were performed with a freezer setpoint temperatures of $-10~\ ^\circ$C and $-15~\ ^\circ$C. Table \ref{tab:CaseParameters} includes the individual case parameters.
 In each case, the camera images detected the ice formed on the water surface.
 We selected the time of ice formation as $t=0$.
-For freezer setpoint $-15 ^\circ$C, the ice formed nearly instantaneously across the water surface.
-For freezer setpoint $-10 ^\circ$C, often one side would freeze before the other (a time difference of up to 1hr) leading to an asymmetry in the brine rejection rate.
+For freezer setpoint $-15~\ ^\circ$C, the ice formed nearly instantaneously across the water surface.
+For freezer setpoint $-10~\ ^\circ$C, often one side would freeze before the other (a time difference of up to 1hr) leading to an asymmetry in the salt exclusion rate.
 To account for this early asymmetric freezing, the data was omitted until the initial salt-plumes hit the bottom and the ice formation was more even.